 Bats and guano in the attic of a house in Hoover

 Bats in a gable vent in an attic in Hoover, AL

 Entry hole at a Birmingham bat removal call

 Back-To-School Bat-proofing job

-Bats found by an attic fan in Bessemer
+Bats sealed out of an attic in Anniston

 Please call us today for an on-site inspection by a local bat removal expert.